 How Can I Learn More About This Roadblock (and others, too)?

-The One-Hit Wonder is one of 12 behavior sets that can become career roadblocks.
+The One-Hit Wonder, and complacency at work with past accomplishments, is one of 12 behavior sets that can become career roadblocks.
 When others are observing the issues with someone who is stuck and has these blind spots, they frequently use terms to describe these roadblocks (e.g. “control freak” or “dinosaur”).

 This quick quiz will help you identify your primary tendencies toward a career roadblock.
 You’ll also get a complete report that describes the career roadblock and offers suggestions for change.
 It’s all free, a gift from People First Productivity Solutions.